-Currently, the risk of influenza infection has increased slightly.
+Currently, the risk of influenza infection is low.
 Vaccination is the best way to protect against influenza infection and all Chicagoans aged six months and older are encouraged to get vaccinated.
 Chicagoans should ask their healthcare provider or pharmacist about vaccine availability.
-Vaccinate Illinois Week is a localized observance of National Influenza Vaccination Week which is scheduled for December 7th through the 13th.
-CDPH and partners throughout the state will be reminding providers and the public that it is not too late to give or get an influenza vaccine.
-For those without a healthcare provider or whose healthcare providers do not have the influenza vaccine, a schedule of City of Chicago influenza vaccine clinics is available on the City website and by calling 311.
+For those without a healthcare provider or whose healthcare providers do not have the influenza vaccine, a schedule of City of Chicago influenza vaccine clinics1 is available on the City website and by calling 311.
 To locate the closest City of Chicago clinic or retail pharmacy, go to www.chicagoflushots.org.